danielmarrama/autoimmune_treatments/README.md

 ## Autoimmune Treatments
 To date, besides some exceptions, autoimmune diseases cannot be cured, only treated.

-This repo attempts to compile the current treatmeants for autoimmune diseases as well as possible cures.
+This repo attempts to compile the current treatments for autoimmune diseases as well as possible cures.
 Notes and literature sources are included.

 #### 1. Cell Depletion